SwayKh/AgriCore-ERP/README.md

-# AgriCore-ERP-Full
+# AgriCore-ERP

-AgriCore-ERP-Full is a comprehensive, full-stack web application designed to streamline farm management operations.
+AgriCore-ERP is a comprehensive, full-stack web application designed to streamline farm management operations.
 It provides an intuitive interface for managing crops, inventory, and other farm-related activities.

 ## Features